pivotal/docs-tap/partials/tanzu-build-service/_auto-deps.hbs.md

 Automatic dependency updates enable your cluster to consume the stack and buildpack updates immediately instead of waiting for the next Tanzu Application Platform patch release to pull in the updated dependencies.

-These updates are provided through a separate package repository with available version lines for all supported Tanzu Application Platform minor versions.
+- Updates are provided through a separate package repository with available version lines for all supported Tanzu Application Platform minor versions.
-Within a version line, only patch versions are incremented to avoid breaking changes.
+- Within a version line, only patch versions are incremented to avoid breaking changes.
-You can customize the packages that you want the automatic dependency updater to update through your `tap-values.yaml` file or your full dependencies values.
+- You can customize the packages that you want the automatic dependency updater to update through your `tap-values.yaml` file or your full dependencies values.

 **Prerequisites:** These steps assume a registry secret already exists in the cluster for accessing